Alberta Travel Guide- How to Visit Canada’s Wild West

 By Road

-If you’re traveling from neighboring provinces or the United States, driving to Alberta is a scenic and flexible option.
+If you’re travelling from neighbouring provinces or the United States, driving to Alberta is a scenic and flexible option.
 Major highways, such as the Trans-Canada Highway (Highway 1) and the Queen Elizabeth II Highway (Highway 2), provide easy access to the province.
-The drive from Vancouver, British Columbia, to Calgary takes about 10 hours, offering breathtaking views of the Rocky Mountains along the way.
-From the United States, Interstate 15 connects to Alberta through Montana, leading to cities like Lethbridge and Calgary.

-If you’re traveling to Alberta from the United States, several border crossings provide entry into the province.
+If you’re travelling to Alberta from the United States, several border crossings provide entry into the province.
 Each of these border crossings offers a unique route into Alberta, depending on your starting point and destination.

 1. Carway Border: Located on Highway 2, the Carway Border connects Alberta with Montana and is a convenient entry point for travelers heading to southern Alberta, including popular destinations like Waterton Lakes National Park.